Before getting into the necessary preparations just prior to the annual meeting, it is important to briefly cover some fundamentals.

 - Prohibited behavior

 Typically, questions/comments about the proposals in the proxy statement are allowed after they have been presented during the meeting.
 Only shareholders may ask questions at this time.
-Shareholders are typically given 2-3 minutes to speak, offer their comments or ask their question.
+Shareholders are typically given 2-3 minutes to speak, offer their comments or ask their questions.
 They may be limited to one question or comment.

 If questions come up that are not related to the proposals, the chair will state that there will be time after the formal part of the meeting for questions/comments of a more general nature.
 Tact and good judgment are required to manage the process, particularly if there are many shareholders who wish to speak.